 You may call 1 703 665 1986 (8 a.m. to 8 p.m.
 Eastern Standard Time) if you are in the United States.

-Email: For general information about visas, please write to email@example.com.
+Email: For general information about visas and routine inquiries, please write to email@example.com.

-For a specific case in which the applicant has been interviewed by a consular officer, please use Visa Inquiry Form.
+For a specific case in which the applicant has been interviewed by a consular officer, A and G visa type, or concerning an immigrant visa case, please use Visa Inquiry Form.

 Diversity Visa Program Scammers Sending Fraudulent Emails and Letters